Learn

 It stands for Minimum Viable Product.
 In other words, the most basic product that solves the problem for testing market fit.

-The best example include Airbnb’s simple website back in 2007.
-Brian Chesky and Joe Gebbia, saw a need for affordable alternatives to hotels in San Francisco.
-They didn't launch a full featured app like you know it today.
-Intead, they created a simple website with photos of their apartment and offered to rent out airbeds.
+The best example includes Airbnb's simple website back in 2007.
+Brian Chesky and Joe Gebbia saw a need for affordable alternatives to hotels in San Francisco.
+They created a simple website with photos of their apartment and offered to rent out airbeds.
 They received three bookings and validated the idea.
 Now, Airbnb is a multi-billion dollar company.

-A good MVP solves a users problem effectively in the easiest way posible.
-It also, gathers useful feedback for improvements.
+A good MVP solves a user's problem effectively in the easiest way possible.
+It also gathers useful feedback for improvements.
 If your app or product is too complex or has many features, it's not an MVP.
-You don't need a dark theme to validate your idea.

-There most important components are: 1) A feature that solves a key problem to the user, 2) Fast development and launching of that core feature, 3) An easy way to measure success and user feedback.
+The most important components are: 1) A feature that solves a key problem for the user, 2) Fast development and launching of that core feature, 3) An easy way to measure success and user feedback.

-It’s the phase where a startup has defined the problem they want to solve, and it's ready to validate the concept.
-The startup must builds a basic product and test it to validate market demand.
+It's the phase where a startup has defined the problem they want to solve, and it's ready to validate the concept.
+The startup builds a basic product and tests it to validate market demand.